Godovich/Skillz17/readme.md

 <span>
 Written by Eyal Godovich, Tor Hadas and Gal Bloch.

-Attention: The code won't work/compile out of the box because we removed the most-important function ("GetBestCombinations").
+<b>Warning: The code won't work/compile out of the box because we removed the most-important function ("GetBestCombinations").
 The function was removed because we don't want anyone copying our code and winning the 2018 championship by doing so.
-You may only
 </span>
 </p>